mrclapham/fullstack-MERN/README.md

     AWS_ACCESS_KEY
     AWS_SECRET_KEY

-If not deploying to AWS, in the file '.github/workflows/deploy.yml', comment out or delete the final selection beginning ``` - name: Deploy to EB``` as this will fail if correct AWS Keys are not supplied
+If not deploying to AWS, in the file '.github/workflows/deploy.yml', comment out or delete the final selection beginning ```deploy-to-aws: ``` as this will fail if correct AWS Keys are not supplied

 Details of how to obtain the correct values are described below in the relevant sections.